Standing-Storm/MindOverMatter/README.md

 2) Clairsentience - Extending the senses beyond the body.
 Clairsentients can see in the dark and through walls, and eventually gain a bird's eye view of their surroundings.
 3) Pyrokinesis - Manipulating fire and heat.
 Pyrokinetics can start fires and protect themselves from heat, and even cover their whole body in raging flames to discourage attack
 4) Telekinesis - Moving objects at a distance.
 Telekinetics can pull objects to them and hurl their enemies away, and even collapse buildings or shield themselves with a barrier of telekinetic force.
 5) Telepathy - Control of the mind.
-Telepaths can become more persuasive and shield their thoughts, and a powerful one can seize control of their enemies' minds.
+Telepaths can become more persuasive and shield their presence from their enemies, and a powerful one can seize control of their enemies' minds.
 6) Teleportation - Moving without crossing the intervening distance.
 Teleporters can escape danger and move quickly, and at higher levels they can travel long distances across the ravaged earth or hurl their enemies away to the space between dimensions.
 7) Vitakinesis - Control of health and injury.
 Vitakinetics can bind their own wounds and speed healing, eventually recovering from even near-crippling injuries in moments.